-The U.S. EPA says that “duct cleaning services typically – but not always – range in cost from $450 to $1000 per heating and cooling system, depending on the services offered, the size of the system to be cleaned, system accessibility, climactic region, and level of contamination.”
-Type of duct material is also taken into consideration.
+The U.S. EPA says that “duct cleaning services typically – but not always – range in cost from $450 to $1000 per heating and cooling system, depending on the services offered, the size of the system to be cleaned, system accessibility, climatic region, and level of contamination.”
+The type of duct material is also taken into consideration.

 NADCA does not endorse one kind of equipment over another.
 There are two main types of vacuum collection devices: (1) those mounted on trucks and trailers and (2) portable units.
 Truck/trailer mounted equipment is generally more powerful than portable equipment.
 However, portable equipment can often be brought directly into a facility, allowing the vacuum source to be located closer to the ductwork.
 Both types of equipment will clean to NADCA standards.

 All vacuum units should be attached to a collection device for safe containment prior to disposal.
 Any vacuum collection device which exhausts indoors must be HEPA filtered.